Archive for March, 2009

 Flow.
 The book.
 By Mihaly Csikszentmihalhyi.

-Enjoyment factors: Clear goals, no distractions, challenge, rapid feedback, deep involvement, sense of control, loss of self-concern, timelessness.
+Enjoyment factors: Clear goals, no distractions, challenge, rapid feedback,

 The book "The Power of Full Engagement" says, "Energy, not time, is our most precious resource".